Getting started

 Press return to continue.

-Step 4 - We will now review our use case outputs
+Step 4 - Now review our use case outputs

 Once the processing pipeline completes its tasks, the resulting events are published on to the analytics_view topic ready for further consumption (i.e. distribution, dashboard, dynamic portfolio risk measures etc).